jagoosw/N-Body-Simulator/README.md

 # N Body itterator

-This is a program I wrote in about June 2018 that numerically integrates the gravitational forces between bodies (you can put in as many as you want to) and then draws a plot of their postion through time.
-It is not very reliable over a long time scale or if the incriments are too small as the whole system tends to gain energy.
+This is a program I wrote in about June 2018 that numerically integrates the gravitational forces between bodies (you can put in as many as you want to) and then draws a plot of their position through time.
+It is not very reliable over a long time scale or if the increments are too small as the whole system tends to gain energy.

 To use it you make the bodies by calling `Body(name, mass, initial x position, y position, z position, x velocity, y velocity, z velocity)` and then `Body.simulate(start time, end time, incriments, output incriments, output - True/False, save- True/False)` and then finally `Body.output_all(to_show)`.